 It should be considered that the number of studies on this topic is still limited, especially concerning the pediatric field.
 In this case, particular care should be taken, considering that children are a population at risk for ADRs and because of the difficulties to obtain biological materials necessary to establish iPSCs models or stem cells-based organoids.
 However, based also on studies carried out on these models derived from adult patients or by commercial suppliers, a major advancement has been made to develop and establish differentiation procedures to obtain more efficient differentiation protocols and toxicity screening methods.
 It is therefore conceivable that in the near future, thanks to this progress, also the number of pediatric studies will increase, enabling the possibility to efficiently study and predict ADRs also in pediatric patients.

-ACKNOWLEDGEMENTS
+ACKNOWLEDGMENTS

-Figures modified by smart server medical art.
+Figures were modified by smart server medical art.

 REFERENCES